Ciasterix/PED_Reddit_WallStreetBets/README.md

 - BagOfVisualWords - created by clustering the feature vectors obtained from the SIFT descriptor
 - Using pretrained Neural Networks to extract features - https://tfhub.dev/google/imagenet/mobilenet_v1_025_128/feature_vector/5
 - Features created on text extracted from images using pytesseract

+## Phase 3: Feature Selection
+In this stage, we tried to limit the number of features.
+We considered rejection of features:
+- with too small variance,
+- too weakly correlated with the target variable,
+- by recursive feature elimination.

+In the end we used only the second method, because the first one rejected features we considered important, while the last one required training of a good model, which we did not manage yet at this stage.
+The number of features was reduced from **346 to 237**